jroper/openshift-deployment-guide/src/main/paradox/includes/forming-a-cluster.md

 Akka management HTTP provides an HTTP API for querying the status of the Akka cluster, used both by the bootstrap process, as well as healthchecks to ensure requests don't get routed to your pods until the pods have joined the cluster.

 The default configuration for Akka management HTTP is suitable for use in Kubernetes, it will bind to a default port of 8558 on the pods external IP address.

 It will also expose liveness and readiness health checks on `/alive` and `/ready` respectively, and included in the readiness check will be a check to ensure that a cluster has been formed.
+In Kubernetes, if an application is live, it means its running - it hasn't crashed.
+But it may not necessarily be ready to serve requests, for example, it might not yet have managed to connect to a database, or in our case, it may not have formed a cluster yet.
+By separating liveness and readiness, Kubernetes can distinguish between fatal errors, like crashing, and transient errors, like not being able to contact other resources that the application depends on, allowing Kubernetes to make more intelligent decisions about whether an application needs to be restarted, or if it just needs to be given time to sort itself out.

 ### Cluster bootstrap